-Even the fruit on the Abi’s cakes and the cocktails complimented the flowers; everything looked freshly picked and totally delicious.
-The dresses, all whimsy and and ruffles, were handmade by the very talented Twit Twoo Dresses who specialise in handmade garments for flower girls and pageboys.
+The outdoor wedding venue Virginia was the perfect fit for the theme — Even the fruit on the Abi’s cakes and the cocktails complimented the flowers; everything looked freshly picked and totally delicious.
+The dresses, all whimsy and ruffles, were handmade by the very talented Twit Twoo Dresses who specialise in handmade garments for flower girls and pageboys.
 Festooned with Kirsty’s flowers they were every bit as romantic as wished for.
 Lesley from The Vintage Hire supplied gorgeous vintage plates, glassware and cutlery that we colour coordinated with the surroundings.

 Priory Farm, the stunning venue, has this amazing farm shop and beautiful nature trail and so every now and then our day was punctuated by members of the public enthusing about the shoot with us.
 It was fun hearing all the positive feedback from passers by and seeing so many people enjoying the farm and glorious weather.
 The farm is actually owned by a friend of Shirley’s which totally added to the welcoming collaborative feel of the shoot and we tried to incorporate different farm inspired elements like the rustic furniture, milk bottle carrier entwined with fresh blooms, and pretty crockery that could have been taken straight from a farmhouse dresser.